questforwisdom/anonypyx/README.md

 # AnonyPyx

-This is a fork of the python library [AnonyPy](https://pypi.org/project/anonypy/) providing data anonymization techniques.
+This is a fork of the python library [AnonyPy](https://pypi.org/project/anonypy/) providing data anonymisation techniques.
-AnonyPyx adds further algorithms (see below) and introduces a declarative interface.
+AnonyPyx adds further algorithms (see below), introduces a declarative interface and adds attacks on the anonymised data.
 If you consider migrating from AnonyPy, keep in mind that AnonyPyx is not compatible with its original API.

 ## Features

-- partion-based anonymization algorithm Mondrian [1] supporting
+- partion-based anonymisation algorithm Mondrian [1] supporting
     - k-anonymity
     - l-diversity
     - t-closeness
-- microclustering based anonymization algorithm MDAV-Generic [2] supporting
+- microclustering based anonsmization algorithm MDAV-Generic [2] supporting
     - k-anonymity
 - interoperability with pandas data frames
 - supports both continuous and categorical attributes
-- image anonymization via the k-Same family of algorithms
+- image anonymisation via the k-Same family of algorithms

 ## Install